 How similar or different are new protesters in comparison with veteran protest participants?
-In table 1, we present the results of binary logistic regressions comparing new and veteran protesters for strikers and demonstrators, replicating the method chosen by Verhulst and Walgrave (2009).
+In Table 1, we present the results of binary logistic regressions comparing new and veteran protesters for strikers (column 1) and demonstrators (column 2), replicating the method chosen by Verhulst and Walgrave (2009).